XHIGA-FM

 XHIGA-FM is a radio station on 93.9 FM in Iguala, Guerrero, Mexico.
-It is owned by NTR Medios de Comunicación and affiliated with Ke Buena and carries a grupera format.
+It is owned by Grupo Radio Cañón and carries the Ke Buena grupera format from Radiópolis.

 History

 XHIGA received its concession on September 15, 1991.
 It was initially owned by María del Carmen Ibarra Fariña, an executive at Grupo ACIR.
 In 2008, ACIR sold the station to ABC Radio.

 In 2021, NTR acquired the ABC Radio group from Organización Editorial Mexicana.
 On April 24, 2023, as part of a national alliance between the company and Radiópolis, 22 NTR-owned stations adopted franchise formats from Radiópolis, with XHIGA-FM taking on the La Ke Buena franchise.